 The researchers write that the lack of information on police-related deaths is due “in part because of long-standing and well-documented resistance of police departments to making these data public.”

 Public health tracking of police-related deaths, though, would be separate from any investigations that might result.
 The idea is not to editorialize, but simply to keep an official tally.
-As is the case in other notifiable conditions that are tracked, only the is available publicly, although The Counted website includes much more detailed information about victims, including name and photograph.
+As is the case in other notifiable conditions that are tracked, only the

 “To be fair to the police, it just needs to be made plain that the tally does not mean wrongful action by the police,” said Tim Lynch.
 “When investigations are complete, we will learn whether the incident was justifiable, accidental, or perhaps criminal.”